A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical implementation of the modified LS method

 \emph{Step 1.} For $i=0,\cdots N_y, j=0,\cdots, N_x$, with $(N_x+1)\times (N_y+1)$ the size of the input image, we precompute the matrix $\widetilde c(x_j,y_i,u_{i,j},D_x u_{i,j},D_y u_{i,j})$ at the beginning of each iteration using central finite difference approximations for the first order derivatives $D_x u_{i,j}$ and $D_y u_{i,j}$.
 Note that the quantities only depend on $(i,j)$ also through $u$.
 Clearly, this method is valid only as long as the representation function $u$ remains smooth at all the level sets, and should be justified in the case of singular edges (although we will not pursue this precise matter).
 Moreover, in general the point

-is not a point of the grid $(x_j,y_i)$. \\ To reconstruct the correct value (or at least a reasonable approximation) we propose two different implementations.
-The first one is a simple \emph{bilinear reconstruction} from the neighboring values
+is not a point of the grid $(x_j,y_i)$. \\ To reconstruct the correct value (or at least a reasonable approximation) there exist different possible implementations.
+For example, a simple \emph{bilinear reconstruction} from the neighboring values

 where we have used the notation